-A first-degree harassment arrest in Greenwich, Connecticut is a Class D felony punishable by up to five years in prison and a fine of up to $5,000.
+As a skilled attorney can attest, a first-degree harassment arrest in Greenwich, Connecticut is a Class D felony punishable by up to five years in prison and a fine of up to $5,000.
 As with harassment in the second degree, a conviction of violating this section may result in the court ordering a psychiatric evaluation.

-Contacting a Greenwich Harassment Lawyer
+Contact a Greenwich Harassment Attorney

 Whether a charge involves first-degree harassment or the lesser second-degree harassment, the intent of the parties is usually a key element of the case.
 This is a factual matter for the judge or jury to determine based on the evidence presented.